tebri11/en-for-designers/storytelling/index.md

 The first question is why did I decide to be an artist?

 - My journey started at about 11 years old...
 At this age, I fell in love with art.
 I started drawing on notebooks, on desks, sometimes on the walls.
-I learned what spells two ordinary neutral colors can do - black and white.
+I learned what magic can you do with two ordinary - black and white.
 That was the point why I decided to absolve an art course called Draw Planet in Prague.
 So that was the reason why I decided to continue my studies at art school.
 At the same time, this course prepared me for the exams in high school.

 In my free time, I sketched and started painting on the wall like a real painter.
 And there is my first picture from Draw Planet and painting on the wall!